Pathways to university

-If your plan is to progress to university after successfully completing your course, there are a few important points to consider.
-Here we will guide you through the different steps necessary in applying and securing your place at university.
+If your plan is to progress to university after successfully completing your course, there are important points to consider.

 Before making decisions, about courses or institutions, it is vital to do your research to ensure that you are making informed choices.

-Firstly, we would strongly recommend that you visit the university you are applying for.
+We recommend you visit the university you are applying for.
 Open Days are an invaluable opportunity to do this.
-This way you can get a feel for life on campus and decide if it’s the right place for you!
-There will be lots of opportunity to visit during open days and campus tours, so it’s worth checking the website of the university you are interested in for upcoming dates and times.
+This way you can get a feel for life on campus and decide if it’s the right place for you.

-A personal statement is a piece of writing which is normally submitted when applying for Further or Higher Education.
-It may sometimes be requested when applying for employment, too.
+A personal statement is normally submitted to support your application for college or university.
+It may sometimes be requested when applying for employment too.

-The idea of a personal statement is that it supports your application for entry to College or university, or supports your application for a job.
-It is a vital component of many application processes, so it’s essential that you spend a lot of time working on it to ensure you get it right.
+It is a vital component of many application processes, so it is essential that you spend time working on it to ensure you get it right.

 - Be succinct